 There are several methods of explicitly requesting virtual storage using a GETMAIN macro instruction.
-Each of the methods, which are designated by coding an associated character in the parameter field of the GETMAIN macro instruction, has certain advantages, depending on the requirements of your program.
+Each method you select by using a parameter on GETMAIN, has certain advantages, depending on the requirements of your program.
 You can specify the actual location (above or below 16 Mb) of the virtual area allocated by using the LOC parameter of the GETMAIN macro instruction.
 (LOC is valid only with RU, RC, VRU, and VRC.)
 If you code LOC = ANY and the subpool indicated is supported above 16 Mb, GETMAIN attempts to allocate the virtual storage area above 16 Mb.
-If this is not possible or if the subpool is not supported above 16 Mb, GETMAIN allocates the area below 16 Mb.
+If this is not possible or if the subpool is not supported above 16 Mb, GETMAIN tries to allocate the area below 16 Mb.

 The last three methods do not produce reenterable coding unless coded in the list and execute forms.
-(See the topic "Implicit Requests" for additional information.)
+(See "Implicit Requests for Virtual Storage" on page 77 for additional information.)
 When you use the last three types, you can allocate storage below 16 Mb only.